wp-plugins/video-importer/readme.txt

 1. Visit the settings page and enter your YouTube and/or Vimeo API keys

 == Frequently Asked Questions ==

+= How do I get a YouTube API key? =

+We have created an easy to follow [tutorial on creating a YouTube API key](http://wie.ly/u/ytkey).

 = How often are videos imported? =